-Finstergrün Castle (Burg Finstergrün) is located high over Ramingstein, a place of the Lungau region in the Austrian state of Salzburg.
-The castle was first mentioned in the 12th century.
-Today it houses a hostel.
-The pic was taken on a rail trip with a local train of the Styrian Railway (STB).
+Finstergrün Castle rises high over Ramingstein.
+This is a place in Lungau, a region in the Austrian state of Salzburg.
+The first mention of the castle was in the 12th century.
+Today it houses a youth hostel.
 [German]

 Niederfalkenstein Castle (Burg Niederfalkenstein) is situated high over the municipality Obervellach in the Austrian state of Carinthia.
 This photo was taken from a train while passing the railway bridge Falkensteinbrücke.

-The castle above the mouth of the Paznaun in the Stanzer valley, was built in the 13th century.
-Many of today’s visible elements were created during a renovation at the beginning of the 20th century.
+The castle above the mouth of the Paznaun in the Stanzer valley originates from the 13th century.
+Many parts result from a renovation at the beginning of the 20th century.
 In May 1945, parts of the German Wehrmacht surrendered to American troops after negotiations in this castle.
 [German]